ember-learn/ember-blog/source/2020-08-28-the-ember-times-issue-162.md

-Update from the Accessibility Working Group 🙌, syntax highlighting in markdown with ember-showdown-prism 🔦, Testing your Mirage.js setup 🧪, and last, but not least, read the proposed `{{id}}` helper RFC 🆔.
+Update from the Accessibility Working Group 🙌, syntax highlighting in markdown with ember-showdown-prism 🔦, testing your Mirage.js setup 🧪, and last, but not least, read the proposed `{{id}}` helper RFC 🆔.

 READMORE